atkinsonholly/paireth/README.md

 > **UniswapV2 pair-finder dapp.
 Check pairs, create pairs!**

 Check whether a Pair contract address exists for two given tokens on your selected network.
 If not, you have the option to create it.
-Built with create-eth-app, IPFS, ENS.
+Built with create-eth-app, IPFS, ENS and The Graph.

 Go to: https://pair.eth.link